errbotio/errbot/docs/README.rst

 Website and documentation
 =========================

-Err's website and documentation are built using `Sphinx`_.
+Errbot's website and documentation are built using `Sphinx`_.
 Useful references when contributing to the docs are the `reStructuredText Primer`_ and `Inline markup`_ documents.

 Requirements
 ------------